sosy-lab/benchexec/doc/INDEX.md

 - `benchexec`: main benchmarking utility, especially for large sets of benchmark runs
 - `table-generator`: for generating result tables from `benchexec` results
-- `runexec`: for benchmarking a single tool execution as a simple replacement for `time`, or for integrating into other benchmarking frameworks and scripts
+- `runexec`: for benchmarking a single tool execution as a simple replacement for `time` with better measurement accuracy and more features, or for integrating into other benchmarking frameworks and scripts

 The documentation for BenchExec is available in the following files: